 - He grew up in Peoria, IL, where his father was a police officer.
 Later, the family moved to the Dallas area, where Eric began his entrepreneurial career.
 By age 16, he had developed his own advertising media company, distributing promotional flyers for local businesses.

-- Mr. Langan believes the future of RCI lies in continued innovation in the hospitality industry by generating value in the adult club and related segments, with an emphasis on employing self-motivated, entrepreneurial managers; adhering to strict cost controls; focusing on increasing cash flow; and creating shareholder value.
+- Mr. Langan believes the future of RCI lies in continued innovation in the hospitality industry, with an emphasis on employing self-motivated, entrepreneurial managers; adhering to strict cost controls; focusing on increasing cash flow; and creating shareholder value.